Thit Kho: Vietnam’s Caramelized Pork Dish Worth Your Time

 Where to Eat Real Thit Kho in Vietnam

-In Hanoi, Com Tam Hang Manh in the Old Quarter serves thit kho tau as part of a rice plate for about 50,000 VND ($2 USD).
-The pork is tender enough that it falls apart with a spoon.
-The eggs are properly braised, not rubbery.
-It’s a lunch spot—go between 11:30 AM and 1 PM or you’ll hit a wall of tourists.
+Hanoi’s Com Tam Hang Manh in the Old Quarter serves thit kho tau over rice for about 50,000 VND ($2).
+The pork shreds with a spoon.
+Eggs soak up flavor without turning rubbery.
+Come between 11:30 AM and 1 PM unless you enjoy waiting behind tour groups.

 Why Thit Kho Doesn’t Travel Well (And What That Means)